iamnbutler/quest/prompts/side_quest/introduce_sidequest.md

 - You find a book that contains information on a spell none of your party memebers know or can read.
 You can try to dangerously learn the spell or find someone who can teach it to you.
 - You find something that looks out of place.
 You can investigate it to see if there are any hidden secrets.

+It is important to note that dialog, interactions, quest outcomes and relationships don't have to be happy or positive.
+In a fantasy world people get hurt, bad things happen, and people's quality of life isn't always good.

 Consider your current {Party}.
 Is there something one of your party members wants to do?
 Is there a skill or ability they want to learn?
 Is there a character they want talk to?
 Is there a location they want to visit?
 Is there someone they want to improve their relationship with?

 Example: